cesarcas1994/backend-test-MEN/README.md

 ﻿# Backend-test-MEN
 This is a backend-test, it consists of a CRUD with some other functionalities, using MongoDB Atlas, Express, Node JS (MEN)

-MongoDB Atlas database is stores in microsoft Azure Cloud on region / Virginia (eastus2) with a open access.
+MongoDB Atlas database is stored in microsoft Azure Cloud on region / Virginia (eastus2) with a open access.

 ## Instructions